shivangrathore/code-compiler/README.md

 - ⚡ **Instant Execution** – Optimized for low-latency code execution.
 - 🌐 **Web-Based** – No installation required, just open and start coding.
 - 🔐 **Secure Execution** – Sandboxed environment to ensure safe code execution.
-- 📜 **Syntax Highlighting** – Integrated with Monaco Editor for a smooth coding experience.
+- 📜 **Syntax Highlighting** – Integrated with Code Mirror Editor for a smooth coding experience.
-- 📡 **WebSockets Powered** – Live feedback and instant execution results.
 - 🤓 **Supports Vim Mode** - Supports vim mode, so nerds can use it.

 ## 🌍 Live Demo

-Check out the live version here: [Live Compiler](https://your-live-compiler-url.com)
+Check out the live version here: [Live Compiler](https://cc.seekhcode.me)

 > ⚠️ **Note:** The hosted version may not be blazingly fast due to VPS limitations (I'm running this on a budget 😅).
 Expect occasional delays in execution times.